Exclusive: Italy raises funding target, sees big potential Asia demand

 MILAN Italy has raised its debt issuance target for this year by nearly 10 percent and is hoping to tap demand from Asian investors to meet the goal, its head of debt management told Reuters on Tuesday.

-In an interview, Maria Cannata said the treasury has lifted its gross funding target for 2013 to just over 450 billion euros ($589 billion) from a previous estimate of 415 billion euros.
+In an interview, Maria Cannata said the treasury has lifted its gross funding target for 2013 to just over 450 billion euros (385 billion pounds) from a previous estimate of 415 billion euros.

 The new estimate follows a pledge by the state to pay back 40 billion euros in arrears to cash-strapped private companies in 2013-2014.
 It also takes into account a worsening budget deficit due to Italy's longest economic recession in two decades.